Cloud-scale telemetry ingestion from websites, apps, and any streams of data

 Process real-time and batch on the same stream

-Use the Event Hubs Archive feature, which allows a single stream to support real-time and batch based pipelines, and reduces the complexity of your solution.
+Use the Event Hubs Capture feature, which allows a single stream to support real-time and batch based pipelines, and reduces the complexity of your solution.
 Build for today’s batch processing on a platform that supports tomorrow’s real-time analytics and processing.
-Event Hubs Archive is the easiest way to load data into Azure.
+Event Hubs Capture is the easiest way to load data into Azure.

 Take advantage of a fully-managed platform as a service